-Sopharma and potential other third-party manufacturers might be unable to timely manufacture cytisinicline or produce the quantity and quality required to meet our clinical and commercial needs, if any;
+• Sopharma and potential other third-party manufacturers might be unable to timely manufacture cytisinicline or produce the quantity and quality required to meet our clinical and commercial needs, if any;

-- we may be unable to identify and retain manufacturers other than Sopharma on acceptable terms or at all; - Sopharma and potential other third-party manufacturers may not be able to execute our manufacturing procedures appropriately; - Sopharma and potential other third-party manufacturers may not perform as agreed or may not remain in the contract manufacturing business for the time required to supply our clinical trials or to successfully produce, store and distribute our products; - Sopharma and potential other third-party manufacturers are or will be subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMPs and other government regulations and corresponding foreign standards.
-We do not have control over Sopharma's compliance with these regulations and standards; - we may not own, or may have to share, the intellectual property rights to any improvements made by Sopharma and potential other third-party manufacturers in the manufacturing process for cytisinicline; - we do not own all the intellectual property rights to cytisinicline, and Sopharma and potential other third-party manufacturers could license such rights to third parties or begin supplying other third parties with cytisinicline; and - · Sopharma and potential other third-party manufacturers could breach or terminate their agreement with us.
+- Sopharma and potential other third-party manufacturers may not be able to execute our manufacturing procedures appropriately; - Sopharma and potential other third-party manufacturers may not perform as agreed or may not remain in the contract manufacturing business for the time required to supply our clinical trials or to successfully produce, store and distribute our products; - Sopharma and potential other third-party manufacturers are or will be subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMPs and other government regulations and corresponding foreign standards.
+We do not have control over Sopharma's, or other third parties', compliance with these regulations and standards; - we may not own, or may have to share, the intellectual property rights to any improvements made by Sopharma and potential other third-party manufacturers in the manufacturing process for cytisinicline; - we do not own all the intellectual property rights to cytisinicline, and Sopharma and potential other third-party manufacturers could license such rights to third parties or begin supplying other third parties with cytisinicline; and - · Sopharma and potential other third-party manufacturers could breach or terminate their agreement with us.

-Each of these risks could delay our clinical trials, the approval, if any of cytisinicline by the FDA or the commercialization of cytisinicline or result in higher costs or deprive us of potential product revenue.
+Each of these risks could delay our clinical trials, the approval, if any, of cytisinicline by the FDA or the commercialization of cytisinicline or result in higher costs or deprive us of potential product revenue.

-We rely on third party contract manufacturing organizations, or CMOs, to package the cytisinicline used in our clinical trials.
+We rely on third-party contract manufacturing organizations, or CMOs, to package the cytisinicline used in our clinical trials.
 If any of these CMO's fail to timely deliver the supplies needed, then our clinical studies could be delayed materially.
 Third-party manufacturers may fail to perform under their contractual obligations or may fail to deliver the required commercial product on a timely basis and at commercially reasonable prices.
 If we are required to identify and qualify an alternate manufacturer, we may be forced to delay or suspend our clinical trials.
 We expect to continue to depend on third-party contract manufacturers for the foreseeable future.